 It was a beautiful way to spend the day, actually, following my nightmare night-shift.

 MARY, DID YOU KNOW?

-Yesterday when I got to work, one of the nurses told me that the patient we transferred had ended up dying.
+Yesterday when I got to work, one of the nurses told me that the patient we had transferred was still on the verge of dying.

 A few hours later, I was in a room with a patient when I heard one of my favorite Christmas songs playing on the TV.
 The dead will live again… The lame will leap, the dumb will speak, the praises of the lamb…

-My patient lay in the bed a few feet away, bedbound from multiple strokes, unable to even speak to express himself.
-One of my patients had just died weeks before Christmas.
+My patient lay in the bed a few feet away, bedbound from multiple strokes, unable to even speak to express herself.
+One of my patients was possibly dying just weeks before Christmas.
 I tried to understand, thinking possibly there was a moral, but gave it up in the busyness of the moment.
 Still the song kept playing, and it was strangely comforting.